Boyes (retailer): Scarborough

 Founder William Boyes was born in 1859 and started his career as an apprentice draper with a firm called George and Collings.
 At the end of his apprenticeship, saving £10 from his wages he opened his first store at the corner of Eastborough and Globe Street in Scarborough, selling remnants from merchants.
 The area was full of poverty, and the store was therefore popular with housewives.

 Trade increased and William needed bigger premises to operate.
 Two corner units on Market Street and Queen Street were purchased in 1886.
 Further buildings were acquired and within ten years almost all of one side of Market Street was owned by Boyes.
-The store was named “The Remnant Warehouse” and is still known as the Rem by older residents of Scarborough.
+The store was named "The Remnant Warehouse" and is still known as the Rem by older residents of Scarborough.
 In 1900 Boyes became a limited company when William and three friends, James Pirie, Henry Merrie Cross and JH Harrison invested in the business.

 Over the years William added more products to the range and the store went from a warehouse to a department store.
 The company began to expand to York, Hull and Grimsby in the following years.
 Stores in Newcastle upon Tyne and North Shields were also opened, but closed in the Great Depression.

 On 26 February 1915, the store was destroyed by a huge fire, which is believed to be the biggest in Scarborough's history.
 It caused around £70,000 of damage.
 The store was insured and it was rebuilt.

 The Scarborough store was home to a number of animals in the past, including monkeys, chipmunks and budgies.
 The animals were used as way of encouraging customers to visit the store and purchase something whilst they visited.
 Two of the monkeys, Jacko and Dinah, are famous to a generation of Scarborough shoppers.

 The Scarborough store served as Boyes head office until the site at Eastfield opened in 1971.

+Boyes ran a twice yearly sale for many years across their stores.
+Particularly in Scarborough, the store was famous for long queues of customers waiting for the doors to open on the first day.

 Hull

+Boyes history in Kingston upon Hull dates back to the nineteenth century.
+In 1898 they began trading with a shop in Prospect Street, but it was closed in 1901 when the lease was sold to Taylor's Drug Store, a business owned by another Boyes director, William Taylor Mason.